lscarpi/homelab/readme.md

 # Setup Instructions

 First, install ubuntu server on the raspberry pi.
 This can be easily achieved by using the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).

+After OS installation, install docker using [this guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) or [this guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

+These [extra steps](https://docs.docker.com/engine/install/linux-postinstall/) are also recommended.

+> You will need to change the internal domain name of your server.
+This can be done by editing the file in docker/bind9/config/named.conf and the zone file in docker/bind9/config.

+Run the bind9 service.
+That will give you dns resolution for your network for the local domain.
+> Don't forget to add the DNS server to your router's DHCP settings.

 Then, install k3s using the following the official [k3s installation guide](https://docs.k3s.io/quick-start).